Chapter 4

 radiation (the mechanism of

-synchrotron radiation is outlined in §1.6, passage " Cyclotron and synchrotron radiation " of the book "Nuclear Physics and Ionizing
+synchrotron radiation is outlined in §1.6, passage "Cyclotron and synchrotron radiation" of the book "Nuclear Physics and Ionizing

-Radiation Physics" see also Fig.4.3 in §4.2, part " Pulsars
+Radiation Physics", see also Fig.4.3 in §4.2, part "Pulsars

-- fast rotating neutron stars ") .
-The mechanism of a gigantic
+The mechanism of a

-"MASER" - stimulated emission of radiation
+gigantic "MASER" - stimulated emission of

-in more distant atoms under the influence of harder radiation
+radiation in more distant atoms under the influence of harder

-observed massive radio radiation.
+contribute to the observed massive radio radiation.

-In addition, a very strong magnetic field in the central part of
+strong magnetic field in the central part of the accretion disk

-to negative energy orbits in the ergosphere of a
+orbits in the ergosphere of a rotating Kerr black hole,

-rotating Kerr black hole, which could lead to the extraction
+which could lead to the extraction of the rotational

-process - the so-called Blandford-Znajek mechanism
+so-called Blandford-Znajek mechanism [20], see

-extraction of rotational energy - Blandford-Znajek mechanism ".
+extraction of rotational energy - Blandford-Znajek mechanism".

-When a plasma of charged particles orbits a rotating black hole,
+When a plasma of charged

 it creates a strong poloidal magnetic field by rotating toroidal